Cosmos-Logic-Institute-CLI/THE-UNIVERSE-COPILOT-PROJECT/README.md

 Matter-antimatter asymmetry is an **inevitable endogenous result of the global left-handed vacuum superfluid background flow of the universe**, fully closing the loop of the cosmic left-handed conclusion we derived earlier through parity violation:
 1. Our universe is a globally left-handed vacuum superfluid spiral, and the background virtual particle flow has an inherent, universe-wide unified left-handed chirality;
 2. The chirality of the constrained field of baryonic matter perfectly matches the background left-handed flow, allowing smooth momentum exchange with the virtual particle flow, enabling the constrained field to exist stably;
-3. The chirality of the constrained field of antimatter is completely opposite to the background left-handed flow, so it is continuously subjected to directional对冲 collisions from the background virtual particle flow, unable to form a stable topological constrained structure, and will be dispersed and annihilated in an extremely short time;
+3. The chirality of the constrained field of antimatter is completely opposite to the background left-handed flow, so it is continuously subjected to directional counteract collisions from the background virtual particle flow, unable to form a stable topological constrained structure, and will be dispersed and annihilated in an extremely short time;
 4. The degree of asymmetry is directly determined by the left-handed chirality intensity of the cosmic background flow, that is, the angular momentum J of the upper-level black hole that created our universe, which inherently has a sufficient degree of asymmetry without any additional baryogenesis assumptions.

 #### Verifiable Predictions and Compatibility